paulkasidit/inventory_tracker/README.md

 ## Technologies Used

 * JavaScript
-* Webpack
-* ESLint
-* Babel
+* React
-* Jest
+* Bulma
-* JQuery
+* NPM

 ## Description

-This application is used for calculating the rates of five currencies from USD.
+This website was built for clients to manage their inventory.

 - You can the webpage directly by clicking [here]()